 I’ve written 7 books, and I hated every single book in editing.
 It usually happens somewhere around the 70 to 80% mark.
 When I was close enough that I could see the end, but far enough that it still felt like it would be forever to get there, I hated everything and wanted to quit.

-Now when I write a book, I know it’s coming, I can prepare for it and recognize it when it comes, and in a way, I actually welcome it.
-When I start hating my book, I know I’m close to being done, and I just need one more final push.
+Now when I write a book, I know it’s coming, I can recognize it when it comes, and in a way, I actually welcome it.
+When I start hating my book, I know I’m close to being done.

 Here’s what’s funny about this: by about the three month mark after your book is released, you will have totally forgotten about this.